BiglandsStudio/BiglandsEngineStride/.github/ISSUE_TEMPLATE/documentation_update.md

 ---
 name: Documentation Update
-about: Suggest updates or improvements to XML comments (Stride API), README.md, or other documentation files.
+about: Suggest updates or improvements to XML comments (BiglandsEngine API), README.md, or other documentation files.
 title: '[Docs] '
 labels: 'area-Doc'
 assignees: ''